dodomiyake/rccg-Godslovetabernacle/README.md

   - Featured events or important announcements.

 - **About Us:**
-  - Learn about the history, mission, and values of [Your Church Name].
+  - Learn about the history, mission, and values of RCCG God's Love Tabernacle.

 - **Services:**
   - Schedule of regular services.